s3anstanz/SeanSchireson/README.md

 # Hi, I'm Sean. 🤝

 I love figuring out what new technology makes possible, then building something real enough to test the idea.
-Right now that mostly means AI: products, agents, and rapid prototypes.
+Right now that mostly means AI: products, agents, skills, and lots of prototypes.

 ## Building